9 Chronic Pain Treatments Before Invasive Spine Surgery

-A lumbar sympathetic block is an injection that is delivered directly in or around the sympathetic nerves, which are located in the lower back region.
-The injection of local anesthetic and steroids helps to block pain signals coming from the sympathetic nerves while reducing swelling.
+Sympathetic nerves are located in front of the spine in the lower back.
+A lumbar sympathetic block is an injection of numbing medication that is delivered directly in or around the sympathetic nerves.
+The injection of local anesthetic and steroids helps to block pain signals from the sympathetic nerves, while reducing swelling.
+This can allow time for damaged nerves to heal.

-Used only for peripheral joints, Therapeutic Peripheral Joint Injections involve a steroid-based medication that will help alleviate swelling and improve mobility.
-The benefits of the injection may last a few weeks to several months, depending on your condition and how your body responds to it.
-Here is a list of common peripheral joint locations: hips, shoulders, ankles, wrists, elbows.
+If typical conservation treatment options fail, peripheral joint injections may be beneficial.
+They involve a steroid-based medication that will help alleviate inflammation and improve mobility.
+The benefits of the injection may last a few weeks to several months, depending on the condition and how the body responds.
+Common peripheral joint locations include the hips, shoulders, ankles, wrists and elbows.

-Also referred to as a sympathetic block, this is an injection of a local anesthetic that is delivered into the front of the neck.
-It is ideal for pain located in the chest, arms, and head.
-Most patients receiving this treatment have a history of nerve injury or circulation problems.
+Stellate ganglion sympathetic nerves are located in the neck.
+Also referred to as a sympathetic block, a stellate ganglion block is an injection of a local anesthetic that is delivered into the front of the neck.
+It can ease pain located in the neck, chest, arms, and head.
+It also improves circulation and blood supply.